demystifyfp/demystifyfp/content/fsharp/series/fstweet/handling-login-request.md

     |> Async.map (handleLoginResult viewModel)
 ```

-The final step is wiring the domain, peristence and the presentation layers associated with the login.
+The final step is wiring the domain, persistence and the presentation layers associated with the login.

 First, pass the `getDataCtx` function from the `main` function to the `webpart` function